harishnkr/.dotfiles/README.md

 # Dotfiles

-Some of my configuration files used for my Arch Linux rice Feel free to ry them out
+Some of my configuration files used for my Arch Linux rice.
+Feel free to ry them out :)